 So far on its path to a green economy, the NIA has entered into an agreement with US-based company Omni Alpha LLC through a public/private partnership with the Nevis Solid Waste Management Authority for the development of a waste-to-energy facility using the gasification process to manage the island’s solid waste and to provide renewable energy.

 Under the project, a solar energy facility together with the waste-to-energy plant will offset the base load use of diesel generators which will be of environmental and economic benefit to Nevis.
-The project has the capacity to provide one meggawatt of energy from waste generation and about 1.5 megawatts from the solar generation component.
+The project has the capacity to provide 1 MW of energy from waste generation and about 1.5 MW from the solar generation component.

 Regarding geothermal development, Mr. Amory stated that the administration had awarded long-term concession to Nevis Renewable Energy International (NREI), for geothermal resource development and the construction and operation of a geothermal power plant on Nevis.
 On completion in 2018, the plant with will have the capacity to produce 10 megawatts of power.